 - a) Schedule of Rates.
 The Exchange and Contractor have agreed upon monthly premium rates ("Monthly Rates") payable to Contractor as compensation for Services provided under this Agreement.
-The Monthly Rates for the Individual Exchange for Plan Year 2017 are set forth at Attachment 8 ("Monthly Rates Individual Exchange") and will be updated annually for Plan Years 2018 and 2019 in Attachment 9.
+The Monthly Rates for the Individual Exchange for Plan Year 2017 are set forth at Attachment 8 ("Monthly Rates Individual Exchange") and will be updated annually for Plan Years 2018,2019, and 2020 in Attachment 9.
 The parties acknowledge and agree that the premium amounts set forth under the Monthly Rates are actuarially determined to ensure that premium revenues and cost sharing contributions will provide the total dollar amount necessary to support (i) the provision of Covered Services by Contractor through its QHPs, (ii) administrative expenses and reasonable reserves required by Contractor to meet the requirements outlined in this Agreement and in accordance with applicable laws, rules, and regulations, and (iii) the payment by Contractor of the Participation Fee, as further described in Section 5.1.3. - b) Updates.
 If the Term of this Agreement is longer than one year and Contractor's QHPs are certified for another year, the Monthly Rates for each subsequent year of the Agreement will be established no more frequently than annually in accordance with the procedures set forth at and Section 3.5 and Attachment 9 ("Rate Updates Individual Exchange"). - c) Collection and Remittance.
 Contractor understands that Contractor is responsible for collection and the Enrollee is responsible for remittance of the agreed-upon premium rates to Contractor in a timely manner.
 Contractor understands that individual Enrollees will remit their monthly premium payments directly to Contractor and the Exchange will not aggregate premiums.
 The failure by an Enrollee to timely pay premiums may result in a termination of coverage pursuant to the terms set forth at Section 2.2.4.
 Contractor further understands that the premium payment collected by Contractor includes amounts allocated to the Participation Fee due to the Exchange.
-The Participation Fees shall be billed by the Exchange to Contractor and payable by Contractor to the Exchange in accordance with the requirements set forth at Section 5.1.3.
+The Participation Fees shall be billed by the Exchange to Contractor and payable by Contractor to the Exchange in accordance with the requirements set forth at Section 5.1.3. - d) Advanceable Payments.
+The Exchange will administer a state premium assistance program in accordance with Title 25 of the Government Code, commencing at Section 100800 et seq.
+The Exchange shall remit advanceable state premium assistance payments to Contractor in accordance with the state premium assistance program design adopted by the Covered California Board for the applicable plan year.
+This subsidy payment will be calculated and delivered by the Exchange separate from the Participation Fee invoices set forth in Section 5.1.3.